 Therefore, the specialty chemicals industry serves a variety of sectors through innovative products that are adapted to specific market requirements.
 These products act as intermediaries for other consumer industries.

-How Do Specialty Chemicals Differ From Commodity Chemicals?
+How is it Different From Commodity Chemicals?

 Commodity chemicals are sold based on composition rather than function.
 In commodity chemicals, there is no difference in the use of chemicals sold by one producer and another, and competition is based on price.
 This is unlike specialty chemicals, the competitive strength lies in each of its unique formulations.
-As the name implies, specialty chemicals can specialize in a product and become a distinguishing component from one product to another.
+As the name implies, these product can specialize in a product and become a distinguishing component from one product to another.